Mister Gay Chile

 Mister Gay Chile is the national integral beauty title for Chilean gay men.
 The choice of candidates is based not only on physical attributes.
 Communication skills are measured from applicants, their form of expression and, above all, the level of commitment of each participant with causes and values of the gay community.
-The last Grand Finale of this competition was in February 2019.
+The last Grand Finale of this competition was in March, 2024.

 The greatest success of Chile in International Mr. Gay contest was in February 2011, when Pablo Salvador Sepúlveda, Mr. Gay Chile 2009–10, won the title of International Mr Gay Competition.

-The current Mr. Gay Chile titleholder is Jesús Castillo from Los Andes, Valparaíso region.
+The current Mr. Gay Chile titleholder is Juan José Villavicencio, who represents Viña del Mar city in the national contest.
+Juan José is Influencer and is the successor of Francisco Aros, who lives in Malta.

-The greatest success of Chile in Mr Gay World was in a October 2022, when Jesús Castillo ranked Chile to the top 5 of the contest for first time.
-Previously, on May 2017, Juan Pedro Pavez Bohle won the sashes of Mr. Sport Challenge and Mr. Fashion Show and ranked Chile to the top 10 of the contest for the first time.
+The greatest success of Chile in Mr Gay World was in October 2022, when Jesús Castillo ranked Chile to the top 5 of the contest for first time.
+Previously, in May 2017, Juan Pedro Pavez Bohle won the sashes of Mr. Sport Challenge and Mr. Fashion Show and ranked Chile to the top 10 of the contest for the first time.